Immediate Pastmaster, The Worshipful Company of Musicians

 John Morehen was born in Gloucester.
-He went up to New College, Oxford, as Organ Scholar (1961-4), graduating with the highest First Class Honours degree of his year.
-He then undertook doctoral research at King's College, Cambridge (1964-7), pursuing organ studies with Ralph Downes, and assisting at the RAF Church of St. Clement Danes, Strand, and at Hampstead Parish Church.
+He was Organ Scholar at New College, Oxford, graduating with the highest First Class Honours degree of his year.
+He then undertook doctoral research at King's College, Cambridge, pursuing organ studies with Ralph Downes, and assisting at the RAF Church of St. Clement Danes, Strand, and at Hampstead Parish Church.
 He was also organist to the Martindale Sidwell Choir, the Hampstead Choral Society, and the London Bach Orchestra.
-He interrupted his research in 1966 to spend a semester at The College of Church Musicians at the National Episcopal Cathedral, Washington DC, as 'Ralph H. Lane Memorial Scholar'.
-On graduating from Cambridge he returned to Washington as Lecturer at the College of Church Musicians and Lecturer in Applied Music at American University, serving also as Washington critic for The Musical Times.
+He interrupted his research to spend a semester at The College of Church Musicians at the National Episcopal Cathedral, Washington DC, as 'Ralph H. Lane Memorial Scholar'.
+On graduating from Cambridge in 1967 he returned to Washington as Lecturer at the College of Church Musicians and Lecturer in Applied Music at American University, serving also as Washington critic for The Musical Times.
 He returned to the UK in 1968 on appointment as Sub-Organist at St George's Chapel, Windsor, where he was Organist for many Royal and State occasions, and where he founded the Windsor Festival Chorus to perform with Yehudi Menuhin.
 In 1973 he was appointed Lecturer in Music at Nottingham University.
 In 1979, while on research leave, he was Adjunct Lecturer at The State University of New York (Binghamton).
 He became Professor of Music at Nottingham in 1989, serving as inaugural Head of the School of Humanities (1998-2001).